 UFO is Gerry Anderson’s 26 episode science fiction series that originally aired from 1970 to 1971 in the United Kingdom and Canada followed by U.S. syndication in 1972 and 1973.
 Gerry and Sylvia Anderson worked together to create some of the most memorable children’s shows in the U.K., including Supercar (1961-1962), Fireball XL5 (1961-1962), Stingray (1964-1965), Thunderbirds (1965-1966), Captain Scarlet and the Mysterons (1967-1968), and Joe 90 (1968-1969).
 All the shows are science fiction-based and feature high-quality models as well as the Andersons’ own "Supermarionation" marionette puppetry, lauded at the time, but an antiquated technique compared to today’s digital technology.
-The complete series is available below from the Aeolus 13 Umbra YouTube channel (Ae13U), dedicated to both Anderson series, Space: 1999 and UFO.
+The complete series is available below from a Aeolus 13 Umbra YouTube channel (Ae13U), dedicated to both Anderson series, Space: 1999 and UFO.

 UFO was a radical departure for the Andersons.
 Not only was it live-action, but the storylines were decidedly adult-oriented.
 Adultery, murder, betrayal, deception, and relationship problems were all on the table.
 The decision was also practical as well.
 Special effects are expensive and time consuming, particularly when models are involved.
 Dramatic, adult-oriented storylines balanced out the budget; however, they also had the effect of slowing down the action and alienating the Andersons’ young fan base.